WaylonWalker/waylonwalkerv2/src/pages/blog/3-things-to-automate-with-python.md

 ---

 Here are three things that I see my non programming counterparts doing every single day.
 These really sum up so much of what folks do within an office.
 So many of us dabble in or become power users of spreadsheets without knowing there is an alternative out there that can save us time, automate boring things, and allow us to open up our minds for the part that we add value, Thinking about the data.

+## Focus on Value Add Operations

 Lets face it, stitching together spreadsheets is zero value add by itself, but if you can see something in the data and take action on it, this can be huge value add to your company.
+Learning just a bit of python will help focus more of your attention on "value add operations" and leave the mundane stuff to your computer.

 ## Merge a directory full of spreadsheets into one